-Just a handful of years ago the choice of bike parks – gravity-focused riding centres with an uplift back to the top of the hill – was quite limited.
-Now more and more ski resorts are recognising the potential for summer revenues and, away from the big mountains, smaller bike parks with vehicle-and-trailer uplift are springing up all over the place.
-This has given rise to longer MTB seasons (ski resorts typically only open lifts for a short summer season), and more diverse terrain.
+Just a handful of years ago the choice of bike parks – gravity-focused riding centres with uplift back to the top of the hill – was quite limited, but now more ski resorts are recognising the potential for summer revenues and, away from the big mountains, smaller bike parks with vehicle-and-trailer uplift are springing up all over the place, meaning longer seasons (ski resorts typically only open lifts for a short summer season), and more diverse terrain.

 1. Whistler, Canada

-There's nowhere else quite like Whistler.
-The original and still the best, the British Columbia resort has a huge range of trails for absolutely every level and style of rider, all accessed by fast, modern lifts and ending in a dreamy town where evenings are spent at the skatepark, indoor airbag, jumps or on a trail ride into the wilderness.
+There is nowhere else quite like Whistler.
+The original and still the best, the British Colombia resort has a huge range of trails for absolutely every level and style of rider, all accessed by fast, modern lifts and ending in a dreamy town where evenings are spent at the skatepark, indoor airbag, jumps or on a trail ride into the wilderness.

 For the pros, the likes of Crabapple Hits and Dirt Merchant provide some of the biggest bike park jumps on the planet; at the other end of the spectrum there are copious green and blue-graded trails for beginners.